lavafroth/lavafroth.github.io/content/post/becoming-all-the-instruments.md

 draft: false
 ---

-In this post, I talk about a tool I've been making using very rudimentary math to convert humming or human whistles into musical notes, specifically MIDI notes.
+I've been working on a tool using very simple math to convert humming or human whistles into musical MIDI notes.

+Here's how the idea morphed into its current form.

 First, I tried using Fourier transform over chunks of the audio, which is known as the STFT.
-I wanted to get straight or close to straight lines for each humming pattern or whistle.
-Since the note boundaries were not very clear the first step was to find those, preferably without using any neural networks or fancy math.
-I wanted to something simple that the human can supply.
+I wanted to get close to straight lines for each humming pattern or whistle.
+To isolate these lines, we could chunk the audio by note boundaries.
+I wanted to something simple that the user can supply, preferably without using any neural networks or fancy math.

 ## Finding Note Boundaries

 Human humming and music in general is very rhythmic.
 Whenever you are going from one note to another, you can tap or snap your fingers.
-This is something I do when I record videos for YouTube.
-If there is an outtake, I will snap my fingers, and in the spectrogram, it shows a large spike, which tells me where I should cut the audio.
+When I record videos for YouTube, if there is an outtake, I snap my fingers which shows a large spike in the spectrogram, telling me where to cut the audio.

-The first thing I tried was snapping my fingers every time I switched a note, but that often wasn't good because the snapping would interfere with the frequencies of the notes I was whistling.
-The next idea was to tap a key on the keyboard while I was humming each note.
-This feels very natural because the brain is excellent at these rhythmic patterns.
-When you are pressing a key and humming, you can easily sync the two.
-Your mind doesn't take any extra processing power for that, so that was the next evolution.
+I tried snapping my fingers every time I switched a note, but the snapping would often interfere with the frequencies of the notes I was whistling.
+The next idea was to tap a key on the keyboard while I was humming each note: way more natural because the brain is excellent at these rhythmic patterns.
+You can easily sync pressing a key and humming without extra processing.

 I recorded the timesteps and chunked up the audio into pieces where there would hopefully be just one single straight line representing a note.